drpt78stu2/bach-air/README.md

 Fuck this all, a bitter fall

-Fuck this all, poor choices
+Fuck this all, our poor choices

 Oh the cancer grows in all we know